semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

   # Determine when you want Semgrep to scan your code.
   # Use as many of the following options as you want.
   #
-  # Option 1: scan changed files in PRs, block on new issues only (existing
+  # Option 1: Scan changed files in PRs, only report new findings (existing
-  # issues in the repository are ignored).
+  # findings in the repository are ignored).
   # To run on specific types of PR states (opened, reopened, etc) or particular
   # paths or branches, see the following GitHub documentation:
   # https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request
   pull_request: {}

-  # Option 2: Scan all files on branches, block on any issues
+  # Option 2: Scan all files on branches, report any findings.
   # push:
   #   branches: ["master", "main"]